 4. What types of food are available to States for Schools/ Child Nutrition USDA Food Programs?
 States select a wide variety of USDA Foods for their schools, child and adult care centers, family day care centers, and summer program sites from a list of more than 180 various products.

-Foods Available in SY 2014 for the Schools/ Child Nutrition Commodity Programs include fruits and vegetables; meats; cheese; dry and canned beans; fruit juices; vegetable shortening and oils; peanut products; rice, cheese, pasta products, flour and other grain products.
+Foods Available for the Schools/Child Nutrition Commodity Programs include fruits and vegetables; meats; cheese; dry and canned beans; fruit juices; vegetable shortening and oils; peanut products; rice, cheese, pasta products, flour and other grain products.

 5. Who should I contact for more information about Schools/Child Nutrition USDA Food Programs?
 USDA's Food Distribution Programs are coordinated by the USDA/FNS Food Distribution Division and administered at the State level by State distributing agencies (SDAs).
 Please contact your State distributing agency for more information about the USDA Foods distributed to schools and institutions participating in this program in your state.
 A list of the State Contacts may be found on our website at www.fns.usda.gov/fdd/contacts/sdacontacts.htm.
 You may also visit the Food Distribution Program website at: www.fns.usda.gov/fdd, or E-mail us at: email@example.com.
 You may email your USDA Food complaints to: CommodityComplaints@fns.usda.gov or visit the complaints website at: www.fns.usda.gov/fdd/complaints/.